skip to Main Content

 Inheriting Debt: Estates That Can’t Afford All of the Debt

-In some cases, a person’s estate is not large enough to pay all of the debt they owe to creditors from their lifetime – this is called an insolvent estate.
-When this happens, loved ones and beneficiaries of the will are often worried that they will be burdened with paying some or all of the deceased’s unpaid debt.
-While the beneficiaries of an insolvent estate are not going to receive any of the gifts specified in the will, they’re not usually left “inheriting” the deceased’s debt.
-Barring unusual circumstances, the estate is responsible with paying the deceased’s debt and no one else will be required to pay unless they were expected to before the testator’s death.
-If an estate can’t afford all of its payments, certain creditors are not going to be paid in full and there is nothing that they can do about it.
+Sometimes, a person’s estate isn’t large enough to pay all of the debt they owe to creditors from their lifetime.
+This is called an insolvent estate.
+When this happens, loved ones and beneficiaries are often worried that they will be burdened with the deceased’s debt.
+Beneficiaries of an insolvent estate are not likely to receive their inheritance.
+However, they will not “inherit” the deceased’s debt either.
+Barring unusual circumstances, the estate is responsible with paying the deceased’s creditors.
+No one else will be required to pay unless they were expected to before the testator’s death.
+If an estate can’t afford all of its payments, certain creditors won’t be paid in full.

 A misconception that people often have is that debts simply disappear upon one’s death.
-This is not the case, and a person/their estate is always required to pay off any outstanding debts before the estate can begin being distributed to beneficiaries.
-In a way, the beneficiaries are indirectly ‘paying’ these debts as it is their inheritance that is being used to pay for them.
+This is not the case.
+People, and their estates, are always required to pay off outstanding debts before gifts can begin being distributed to beneficiaries.
+In a way, the beneficiaries are indirectly ‘paying’ these debts, as their inheritance is being used to pay them.
 It’s important to understand that beneficiaries are never to pay debts after they’ve received an inheritance.
-It is the duty of the executor to ensure all debts have been paid by the estate before distributing estate assets.
+The executor must ensure all estate creditors have been paid before distributing gifts.

 When Debt is “Inherited”